Ringerike Line: History

+2000s and 2010s

 The Ministry of Transport and Communications started an evaluation of the Ringerike Line, carried out by the National Rail Administration, in 2006.
 The first edition was completed in 2009, but was found to be insufficient, resulting in the process being restarted.
 A new report was published in June 2011.
 In September 2012, the ministry concluded that also the second report was insufficient and that it would be discarded.
 There were two main concerns with the report.
 Firstly, it was based on a single-track line which would not be built to the standards of high-speed rail.
 The ministry stated that all new railway plans in Norway were to have double track and be optimized for high-speed rail.
 Secondly, the report had a simplified economic analysis which was not sufficient to be used for political evaluation.
 The evaluation were based on the directives given to them and rules valid at the time, but the evaluations of the evaluations showed that the directives had to be updated.
 The result of the discards was that the planning of E16 was no longer tied to the planning of the railway.
 In 2015 the railway planning was re-tied to the northern half of the E16 road upgrade which was also delayed.

+2020s

+Local municipalities and regional stakeholders continue to emphasize the line’s importance.
+In late 2025, the Ringerike Regional Council, along with members of Parliament and organizations such as Forum Nye Bergensbanen and the RingHall Alliance, called for urgent action, noting that the project is “ready for construction” but lacks start-up funding and political prioritization.
+Regional representatives cited resistance from national railway authorities, limited political engagement, and insufficient public pressure as key reasons for delays.
+Efforts are ongoing to increase visibility, coordinate support across municipalities, and secure initial funding through the national budget.

+If construction eventually begins, independent planning documents and regional reports estimate Ringeriksbanen could take approximately 10–12 years to complete due to extensive tunnelling and civil works required along the 40 km route.